 An individual may deduct certain expenses and other costs incurred in the process of donating an organ for a human organ transplant to another individual.
 For purposes of this deduction, "human organ" shall mean all or part of human bone marrow, liver, pancreas, kidney, intestine or lung.
-In the case of an individual who donates an organ to another person for human organ transplantation, the individual may deduct the following expenses that are incurred by the individual and related to the individual's organ donation: (i) travel expenses; (ii) lodging expenses: and (iii) lost wages not to exceed \$10,000.
+In the case of an individual who donates an organ to another person for human organ transplantation, the individual may deduct the following expenses that are incurred by the individual and related to the individual's organ donation:

+- Travel expenses;

+- Lodging expenses; and

+- ▶ Lost wages not to exceed \$10,000.

 An individual who is a nonresident of Massachusetts for all or part of the taxable year is not eligible to claim this deduction.
-If you are entitled to claim this deduction, enter the amount claimed in Schedule Y. line 16.
+If you are entitled to claim this deduction, enter the amount claimed in Schedule Y, line 16.
 See TIR 11-6 for further information.